 In a behavioral setting, positive reinforcement occurs when an event or stimulus is presented as a consequence of a behavior and the rate of that behavior increases.
 In plain English, when you reinforce a behavior, it occurs more often.
-Likewise, when you ignore a behavior it occurs less often.
-Therefore, the main tenants of positive reinforcement training are to reinforce desired behaviors and ignore unwanted behaviors.

-Have you ever had a boss that always seems to find something to criticize about your work, and never praise you even when do great work?
+Have you ever had a boss that always seems to find something to criticize about your work, and never praise you even when you do great work?
 Now imagine living with this boss... this is your dog's worst nightmare.
 So many pet owners focus on what they do NOT want their dog to do.
-"I don't want my dog to jump on guests when they walk through the door", "I do not want my dog to bark all day while I am gone", or "I don't understand why my dog keeps pulling while we walk!".
+"I don't want my dog to jump on guests when they walk through the door", "I don't want my dog to bark all day while I am gone", or "I don't understand why my dog keeps pulling while we walk!".
 Here at The Animal Scientist, we want to focus on what you DO want your dog to do.
 Wouldn't it be great to have your dog lie on his bed when he hears the doorbell and stay there patiently while guests arrive?
 We can do that!

 The clicker serves as an event marker that is followed by a reinforcer (a treat, a toy, a pet, or something else desirable) and tells your dog exactly what behavior you like and want to reinforce (and therefore repeat).
 The clicker is precise and consistent and helps your dog bypass the confusion that human emotion and language usually provides.
 Have you ever sought a friend's opinion while clothes shopping?
 The plethora of "Yays", "Yeas", "Ehs", and "Mehs" can convey a lot of information, and can even hurt feelings!
 The clicker serves as a definitive 'yes' and does not allow for any bias or confusion.
 In other words, it facilitates clarity while learning.